felixlinker/tamarin-workshop/ex3/OAuth.md

 #### Access Token Response

-If the access token request is valid and authorized, the authorization server issues an access token.
+If the access token request is valid and authorized, the authorization server issues an access token as described in Section [Issuing an Access Token](#issuing-an-access-token).
 If the request client authentication failed or is invalid, the authorization server returns an error response.

 An example successful response: